mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

 experience to make Bayesian optimisation easily accessible to researchers from all disciplines.
 Transparency is ensured by clean and comprehensible code, precise references, and thourough documentation.
-User experience is guaranteed by a modular and flexible design that allows you to tailor Bayesian optimisation to your specific problem by writing the optimisation loop yourself using the building blocks that NUBO provides.
+User experience is guaranteed by a modular and flexible design, easy-to-write syntax, and careful selection of Bayesian optimisation algorithms.
+NUBO allows you to tailor Bayesian optimisation to your specific problem by writing the optimisation loop yourself using the provided building blocks.
+Only algorithms and methods that are sufficiently tested and proven to perform well are included in NUBO.
+This ensures that the package remains compact and does not overwhelm with an unnecessary large number of options.
 The package is written in Python_ but does not require expert knowledge to optimise your simulations and experiments.
 NUBO is distributed as an open-source software under the `BSD 3-Clause license`_.

 On this page you can find an overview of the three main documentation sections consisting of (i) an introduction to Bayesian optimisation with NUBO, (ii) a